intra2net/avocado-i2n/doc/api/README.rst

 disadvantages since enormous time is spent preparing for all possibilities if only a small and simple test is desired.
 In order to save setup penalty, a lot of smaller actual tests are put into larger ones (e.g. test for feature B while testing for feature A because the setup of feature A is available and/or very similar to that of B).
-In this way the setup's benefits are available but are also artificially extended as the tests could be simpler and better isolated.
+In this way the setup’s benefits are available but are also artificially extended as the tests could be simpler and better isolated.
 Increasing isolation always has the cost of redundant setup.
 In this case, the setup that is automatically performed before a test is minimized only to